 Kirchhoff has authored numerous publications on state sovereignty, mediation and the interplay between international commercial arbitration and mediation.

 Prof. Dr. Stefan Kröll

-Prof. Stefan Kröll is an honorary professor at Bucerius Law School and an independent arbitrator in Cologne.
+Prof. Stefan Kröll is one of the directors of the Center of International Dispute Resolution at Bucerius Law School and an independent arbitrator in Cologne.
 He is a director of the Willem C. Vis Arbitration Moot and one of Germany's national correspondents to UNCITRAL for arbitration and international commercial law.

 Prof. Kröll is the (co-)author and editor of several leading books on international arbitration including "Comparative International Commercial Arbitration" (Kluwer 2003, with Lew and Mistelis) and "International Commercial Arbitration – A Transnational Perspective" (6th ed.
 2015, with Várady and Barcelò).

 Kröll is a visiting professor at the School of International Arbitration at the Centre for Commercial Law Studies (Queen Mary College, University of London) and regularly lectures for other leading Universities on arbitration, litigation and international contract law.
 He is member of the board of editors of several international journals on international arbitration and commercial law.

 Lezel directs the Foreign Language Communication Program at Bucerius.
 In addition to being a Qualified English Language Teacher accredited through the University of Cambridge, she is also a Qualified Lawyer in South Africa and member of the Cape Law Society.
 She is a part-time lecturer at the Macromedia University for Media and Communication in the area of Media Law and IP Law.